 The one-of-a-kind charbroiler grill option sets Wolf apart from the pack once more, as every other brand but Miele uses a standard electric grill that can be found in oven broilers.

-Wolf ranges with a griddle feature 15,000 BTU of infrared power.
+The high end Wolf ranges with a griddle feature 15,000 BTU of infrared power.
 The griddle is thermostatically controlled to maintain consistent temperatures throughout the entire surface.
 Want that double-griddle action?
 Wolf has you covered, allowing you to reach 30,000 BTUs of cooking power.
 And once you season your griddle, it will be good to go for years to come.

 A French top is a circular cooking surface with 15,000 BTUs of power, featuring multiple heat-zones from low to high.
 The highest temperature is found under the center plate, while the areas closer to the edge are lower.
 Many consumers believe the French top is meant to be used as a griddle, but it’s actually designed to be used with cookware.